DimzGetGo/FMS-caseMgmt-API/README.md

 ## 📄 License

-This project is open-source and free to use.
+This project is a mock api for mocking api integration in GetGo FMS.